gramener/gramex/gramex/guide/functionhandler/README.md

 title: Gramex runs Python functions

-The [FunctionHandler](functionhandler) runs a function and displays the output.
+The [FunctionHandler][functionhandler] runs a function and displays the output.
 For example, this configuration maps the URL [total](total) to a
 FunctionHandler: